capnspacehook/pandorasbox/README.md

 ### Global vs. Local VFS

-You probably noticed the call to `box.InitGlobalBox()` in the last example.
-This has to be called **before** the global VFS can be used.
 For ease of use, Pandora's box provides a global `Box` that is easily accessible, but in some cases a local `Box` may be desired.
 If you don't wish to use the global `Box`, don't call `box.InitGlobalBox()`, instead create a locally scoped `Box` by calling `box.NewBox()`.
 This allows you to easily pass a `Box` into functions or methods or embed a `Box` in a struct.

 ### `io/ioutil` and `path/filepath` Functions